dTile/DT/docs/spec.md

 #### Null Island
 The point where the prime meridian meets the equator [0,0,0].

+#### Anti Null Island
+The point where the anti-meridian meets the equator [0,0,0].

 #### Frozen Island
-The reference corner represents the ground zero point that image tile providers relate to as a starting point, being [-90,-180,0] in the North-Eastern notation model which is a starting refence point of their x and y parameters.
+The reference corner that denominates the ground zero point that image tile providers relate to as a starting point, being [90,-180,0] in the North-Eastern notation model which is a starting refence point of their x and y parameters.

+#### Penguin Island
+The antipode of Frozen Island  [-90,-180,0]

 #### Tile factor
 The number of tiles that fill up 2D root map horizontally or vertically which is calculated by powering 10 by G (Granularity).